Learning Outcomes

 A suspect is arrested for burglary and requests legal advice.
 The police believe that contacting a solicitor will alert other suspects who have not yet been arrested.
 Can the police delay access to legal advice?

-Answer: Yes, but only if a superintendent or above authorises the delay and there are reasonable grounds to believe that contacting a solicitor would alert other suspects.
-The delay can last up to 36 hours from the relevant time, and the reason must be recorded and explained to the suspect.
+Yes, but only if a superintendent or above authorises the delay and there are reasonable grounds to believe that contacting a solicitor would alert other suspects, risk interference with evidence, or hinder the recovery of property.
+The delay is strictly limited to 36 hours maximum from the relevant time.
+All reasons and authorisations must be clearly documented and explained to the suspect.

 Worked Example 1.2